dvdoug/BoxPacker/README.md

 An implementation of the 3D bin packing/knapsack problem i.e. given a list of items, how many boxes do you need to fit them all in.

-Especially useful for e.g. e-commerce contexts when you need to know box size/weight to calculate shipping costs.
+Especially useful for e.g. e-commerce contexts when you need to know box size/weight to calculate shipping costs, or even just want to know the right number of labels to print.

 [![Build Status](https://travis-ci.org/dvdoug/BoxPacker.svg?branch=master)](https://travis-ci.org/dvdoug/BoxPacker)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/dvdoug/BoxPacker/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/dvdoug/BoxPacker/?branch=master)